-Pursuant to the federal Boulder Canyon Project Act of 1928, California is apportioned the use of 4.4 million acre-feet of water from the Colorado River each year plus one-half of any surplus that may be available for use collectively in Arizona, California and Nevada (the "Lower Basin States").
-Under an agreement entered into in 1931 among the California entities that expected to receive a portion of California's apportionment of Colorado River water (the "Seven-Party Agreement") and which has formed the basis for the distribution of Colorado River water made available to California, Metropolitan holds the fourth priority right to 550,000 acre-feet per year.
+Pursuant to the federal Boulder Canyon Project Act of 1928, California is apportioned the use of 4.4 million acre-feet of water from the Colorado River each year plus one-half of any surplus that may be available for use collectively in the Lower Basin States of Arizona, California and Nevada.
+Under an agreement entered into in 1931 among the California entities that expected to receive a portion of California's apportionment of Colorado River water (the "1931 Seven-Party Agreement") and which has formed the basis for the distribution of Colorado River water made available to California, Metropolitan holds the fourth priority right to 550,000 acre-feet per year.
 This is the last priority within California's basic apportionment.
 In addition, Metropolitan holds the fifth priority right to 662,000 acre-feet of water, which is in excess of California's basic apportionment.
 Until 2003, Metropolitan had been able to take full advantage of its fifth priority right as a result of the availability of surplus water and water apportioned to Arizona and Nevada that was not needed by those states.
 However, during the 1990s Arizona and Nevada increased their use of water from the Colorado River, and by 2002 no unused apportionment was available for California.
 As a result, California has limited its annual use to 4.4 million acre-feet since 2003, not including supplies made available under water supply programs such as Intentionally Created Surplus ("ICS") and certain conservation and storage agreements.
 In addition, a severe drought in the Colorado River Basin from 2000-2004 reduced storage in system reservoirs, ending the availability of surplus deliveries to Metropolitan.
 Prior to 2003, Metropolitan could divert over 1.25 million acre feet in any year.
-Since 2003, Metropolitan's net diversions of Colorado River water have ranged from a low of 537.607 acre feet in 2019 to a high of approximately 1.179.000 acre feet in 2015.
-Average annual net diversions for 2013 through 2022 (based on preliminary estimates) were 948,682 acre feet, with annual volumes dependent primarily on programs to augment supplies, including transfers of conserved water from agriculture and water made available to and owned by Metropolitan pursuant to the Exchange Agreement, in exchange for which Metropolitan delivers a like amount to SDCWA from any Metropolitan supply.
-See "-Quantification Settlement Agreement" and "- Colorado River Operations: Surplus and Shortage Guidelines."
-See also "-Current Water Conditions and Drought Response Actions" and "-Water Transfer, Storage and Exchange Programs - Colorado River Aqueduct Agreements and Programs."
-In 2022, based upon preliminary estimates, Metropolitan's total available Colorado River supply was just over 1.1 million acre-feet.
-A portion of the available supply was supply from Metropolitan's Lake Mead ICS supplies.
+Since 2003, Metropolitan's net diversions of Colorado River water have ranged from a low of 537,607 acre feet in 2019 to a high of approximately 1,179,000 acre feet in 2015.
+Average annual net diversions over the ten-year period 2014 through 2023 were 917,020 acre-feet, with annual volumes dependent primarily on programs to augment supplies, including transfers of conserved water from agriculture and water made available to Metropolitan pursuant to the Exchange Agreement, in exchange for which Metropolitan delivers a like amount to SDCWA from any Metropolitan supply.
+See "- Quantification Settlement Agreement", "- Metropolitan and San Diego County Water Authority Exchange Agreement", and "-Colorado River Operations: Surplus and Shortage Guidelines."
+See also "-Current Water Conditions" and "-Water Transfer, Storage and Exchange Programs - Colorado River Aqueduct Agreements and Programs."
+In 2023, based upon preliminary estimates, Metropolitan's total available Colorado River supply was just over 1.1 million acre-feet.
+A portion of the available supply was stored in Metropolitan's Lake Mead ICS supplies.
 See also "-Storage Capacity and Water in Storage."